 People are politically disengaged if they do not know, value or participate in the democratic process.
 In the UK, political disengagement is more prevalent among certain groups than others.
-There is concern that this could lead to the interests of these groups receiving less attention from politicians.
 This paper considers which groups are considered to be politically disengaged, and why.

 Political disengagement can take different forms.
 This paper includes information on political attitudes that indicate political disengagement; levels of participation in political activities; political party membership; electoral registration; voting; and the number of councillors, candidates and MPs drawn from particular groups.

-Young people reported lower levels of knowledge about politics than other age groups, but were more likely to think the UK’s political system is responsive to their interests.
+Young people reported lower levels of knowledge about politics than other age groups.
 They were less likely than other age groups to participate in political activities, to be on the electoral register, and to vote.
 The average age of councillors, candidates and MPs is over 50.

-There are significant differences between different ethnic minority groups, but overall, ethnic minorities were more likely to be satisfied with democracy in the UK than white people, but reported lower levels of knowledge about politics and participation in political activities.
-Ethnic minorities were less likely to be on the electoral register, although this is likely explained by factors other than their ethnicity, and to vote.
+Ethnic minorities were more likely to be satisfied with democracy in the UK than white people and reported higher levels of participation in political activities.
+Ethnic minorities were less likely to be on the electoral register, although this is likely to be affected by factors other than their ethnicity, and to vote.
 Councillors, candidates and MPs are disproportionately white.

 Unskilled workers and the long-term unemployed reported lower levels of political knowledge, satisfaction with democracy, and participation in political activities than people from other occupational backgrounds.
 They were also less likely to be on the electoral register and to vote.
 Not much is known about the socio-economic backgrounds of councillors, candidates and MPs, although almost nine out of 10 of MPs elected in June 2017 attended university and around 30% were privately educated, compared with 7% of the UK population.